Tongue Ties and Lip Ties Can Affect Breastfeeding

 Ankyloglossia or tongue-tie is when an infant’s tongue is tethered with a band of tissue (frenulum) to the floor of the mouth, making it unable to move in a normal way.

 Tongue-tie is a congenital condition of unknown cause with potentially significant implications.
 It is the subject of ongoing research and is a hot topic among healthcare providers and lactation consultants.
-Although there is controversy around the significance of the condition, tongue-tie can negatively impact both infant and the nursing mother.
+Although there is controversy around the significance of the condition, tongue-tie can negatively impact both infants and the nursing mother.

 Lip-ties most often accompany tongue-ties.
 The shorter and tighter the upper lip frenulum is, the more uncomfortable it is for the baby to flange the lip outward and latch properly while nursing.